Floquet-Enhanced Spin Swaps: Discussion

 We emphasize that we have observed Floquet enhancement associated with ST-qubit eigenstates undergoing $\pi$ pulses.
 In the language of single spins, we observed Floquet enhancement associated with swaps between spin eigenstates, when the total $z$ component of angular momentum for both spins vanishes.
-This observation is qualitatively consistent with expectations for qubits in a true many-body time crystal, where the components of the qubits oriented along the direction defined by the Ising coupling are preserved~\cite{Barnes2019TC}.
-While not a coherent SWAP gate, a spin-eigenstate swap has significant potential to aid in readout for large qubit arrays~\cite{Sigillito2019}.
-The potential application of Floquet techniques to superposition states of singlet-triplet qubits remains an important subject of future work.
-Finally, we expect that Floquet-enhanced spin swaps can also be achieved in Si spin qubits.
-Barrier-controlled exchange coupling between Si spin qubits is now routine~\cite{Reed2016}.
-The operation of Si singlet-triplet qubits in the regime where magnetic gradients exceed exchange couplings has also been demonstrated~\cite{Sigillito2019SWAP,Takeda2020}.
+This observation is qualitatively consistent with expectations for qubits in a true many-body DTC, where the components of the qubits oriented along the direction defined by the Ising coupling are preserved~\cite{Barnes2019TC}.
+While not a coherent SWAP gate, a spin-eigenstate swap (projection-SWAP), has significant potential to aid in readout for large qubit arrays~\cite{Sigillito2019}.